Asymptotic Normality of Subgraph Counts in Sparse Inhomogeneous Random Graphs: Fluctuations of Subgraph Counts in Sparse -Random Graphs

 \begin{itemize}

-\item {\it $H$ is acyclic}: In this case, \cite[Theorem 1]{bickel2011method} shows that $X(H, G_n)$ (appropriately standardized) is asymptotically normal, whenever $n \rho_n \gg 1$.\footnote{Technically, \citet{bickel2011method} considers the number of induced copies, but their proof can be easily adapted for $X(H, G_n)$.} Note that for any acyclic graph $m(H)=1$.
-Hence, \cite[Theorem 1]{bickel2011method} covers the full sparsity regime when $H$ is acyclic.
+\item {\it $H$ is acyclic}: In this case, \citet[Theorem 1]{bickel2011method} shows that $X_n(H, G_n)$ (appropriately standardized) is asymptotically normal, whenever $n \rho_n \gg 1$.\footnote{Technically, \citet{bickel2011method} considers the number of induced copies, but their proof can be easily adapted for $X_n(H, G_n)$.} Note that for any acyclic graph $m(H)<1$.
+Hence, there is a gap between the sparsity regime covered in \citet[Theorem 1]{bickel2011method} and the full sparsity regime ($n \rho_n^{m(H)} \gg 1$), when $H$ is acyclic.